afmsaif/Joint-self-supervised-and-supervised-training-for-speech-models/README.md

 We have used InfoNCE loss from: https://github.com/RElbers/info-nce-pytorch

-# Acknowledgement
+# Acknowledgments

-Cisco Research and IBM Research
+Thanks to Cisco Research and IBM Research for their funding and support, making this project possible.